Virginia holds on to extend streak against No. 15 UNC, 44-41 | WTOP

-Armstrong hit Shane Simpson for 71 yards, Ra’Shaun Henry for 18 and Tony Poljan for 17, the latter giving the Cavaliers (2-4, 2-4 Atlantic Coast Conference) a 41-20 lead with 5:34 left in the third quarter on their way to their fourth consecutive victory in the series.
+Armstrong hit Shane Simpson for 71 yards, Ra’Shaun Henry for 18 and Tony Poljan for 17, the latter giving the Cavaliers (2-4, 2-4 Atlantic Coast Conference) a 41-20 lead with 5:34 left in the third quarter.
+Two quick North Carolina touchdowns then made it interesting.

-The Tar Heels (4-2, 4-2) made it close behind a fantastic performance from quarterback Sam Howell and receiver Dyami Brown.
-The pair hooked up for three of Howell’s four touchdown passes, covering 54, 10 and 13 yards.
-Howell also hit Khafre Brown with a slant pass that he took 76 yards to the end zone.
+The Tar Heels (4-2, 4-2) rallied behind a fantastic performance from quarterback Sam Howell and receiver Dyami Brown.
+The pair hooked up for three of Howell’s four touchdown passes, covering 54, 10 and 13 yards, the last two with 51 seconds left in the third quarter and then with 13:09 left in the game.

-After pulling within 41-27, UNC intercepted Armstrong and scored to get within 41-34 early in the fourth quarter, held Virginia to a field goal after a 15-play drive and needed just four plays to score again, with Howell hitting Dyami Brown for 19 and 47 yards to start the drive.
+After pulling within 41-27, UNC intercepted Armstrong and Howell’s pass to Brown got them within 41-34, setting the stage for Virginia’s clock-eating drive.

-The 15-play drive was key, Virginia coach Bronco Mendenhall said, because it ate 9 minutes off the clock.

 Armstrong hobbled off after a 3-yard run when the Cavaliers got the ball back, but Keytaon Thompson came on and, on fourth-and-4 from the Virginia 41, took the snap out of punt formation and ran 6 yards to allow Virginia to run out the clock.